 Parameter Description RebaseMaxPercentage The maximum percentage of the data segments to be rebased in a file.
 For any file, if the percentage of the data segments reaches this threshold, the remainder of the data segments are not rebased.
+By default, this parameter is RebaseMaxPercentage=5.
 RebaseMaxTime The maximum time span in seconds of data segments to be rebased in a file.
 If this threshold is reached, NetBackup does not rebase the remainder of the data segments.
-By default, this parameter is RebaseMaxTime=150.
+By default, this parameter is RebaseMaxTime=150. by delault, this parameter is RepaseMaxTime=150.
 RebaseMinContainers The minimum number of containers in which a file's data segments are stored for the file to be eligible for rebasing.
 If the number of containers in which a file's data segments are stored is less than RebaseMinContainers, NetBackup does not rebase the data segments.
-By default, this parameter is RebaseMinContainers=4.
-RebaseScatterThreshold The data locality threshold for a container.
-If the total size of a file's data segments in a container is less than RebaseScatterThreshold, NetBackup rebases all of the file's data segments.
+By default, this parameter is RebaseMinContainers=4. by deladit, the perdificient of Repasementorial field of a RebaseScatterThreshold The data locality threshold for a container.
+If the total size of a file's data segments in a container is less than RebaseScatterThreshold , NetBackup rebases all of the file's data segments.
 By default, this parameter is RebaseScatterThreshold=64MB.